neanes/neanes/docs/guide/README.md

 #### Alterations

-In this section, you may specify the size in moria of the general flat and general sharp alterations.
+In this section, you may specify the size in moria of the general flat, general sharp, diesis, and yfesis alterations.

 ### Tempo